MarinaHrstva/100-Books-Challenge/100-books-challenge/README.md

 <img src='./images/catalog-page.png'>
 <br>

-The search function is also available to everyone
+The search functionality is also available to everyone.
 <img src='./images/search.png'>
 <br>